berndab/neural_network/README.md

 ### Feature with Potential Outliers

-The feature ASK_AMT has a very wide distribution of values, 75% of all values are exactly $5000 dollars.
+The ASK_AMT feature has a very wide distribution of values.
+75% of all values are exactly $5000 dollars.
 Yet the mean is $2,769,198.68, the standard deviation is $87,130,452.44, and the maximum value is $8,597,806,340.00.
-This indicate that the 25% of values in the top quartile are values exceeding higher than $50000 which are skewing the distribution of values for this feature.
-The model training and testing notebook module have an outlier exclusion variable that filters out any ASK_AMT value equal to or grater then the variable value.
-This enables the execution of training and testing cycles with ASK_AMT outliers filtered out of the training and testing data set to determine how removing outliers  affects accuracy of the model.
+This indicate that values in the upper quartile far exceed $50000 and skew the distribution of values for this feature.
+The model training and testing notebook module have an outlier filters threshold variable for this feature.
+Any value greater than or equal to the outlier filter threshold value will be removed from the data set.
+The allows the model to be tested different level out outlier filtering to see if removing outliers from the data set enable the model to be more accurate.

 <table>
    <thead>